 Is the wind cold in Fuerteventura?

 Well firstly, Fuerteventura is never cold, at least not by UK standards.
 Fuerteventura never even gets close to having a frost even on the coldest morning of the year.
+Last winter the coldest nightime temperature that registered on my thermometer was 10ºC.

 But what about the wind?
-I have lived here for more than 7 years and I take my dogs for a walk every evening at about an hour before the sun sets.
+I have lived here for more than 10 years and I take my dog for a walk every evening at about an hour before the sun sets.
 Last winter I put my fleece on over my t-shirt about ten times because the wind seemed a little cold when I went out – but I was still wearing shorts.
 And to be honest I probably didn’t really need it on half of those occasions.

 Mind you, many think I am a bit hardy as I have only ever worn shorts since I have lived here.
-Some of my local friends I walk the dogs with sometimes wear jeans, shirt, jumper and a coat when we walk while I just have shorts and at-shirt on.
+Some of my local friends I walk the dogs with sometimes wear jeans, shirt, jumper and a coat when we walk while I just have shorts and a t-shirt on.

 If you are coming here in holiday during the winter months then you may need a cardigan or something on in the evenings when you are out and about – but leave the winter woollies at home.